masnagam/mirakc/docs/web-api.md

 curl -sG http://mirakc:40772/api/timeshift/etv/stream?record=1
 ```

-You can specify pre-filters and post-filters like any other endpoint for
+You can specify filters and post-filters like any other endpoint for streaming.
-streaming, but you don't need to specify the decode filter unlike others.

 ### /api/timeshift/{recorder}/records/{record}/stream